So you’re ready to dig into your SKX and make some changes, but where should a budding watch-modder start? Bezels, bracelets and dials?

 Even nicer yet, you can buy these crystals with anti-reflective coatings.
 The AR-coatings make your watch super legible in nearly any sunlight condition.

-A crystal swap is upping the ante a bit in regards to difficulty.
+A crystal swap is upping the ante a bit in regard to difficulty.
 The case back has to be opened, the movement removed and a crystal press needs to be utilized carefully to ensure the right fit.
 Don’t let that deter you though.

 With a little patience, research and courage, a crystal swap is definitely possible for a beginner.